 We encouraged people to share the video and to include the hashtag #TakeOverMND in support.

 If your eyes were all you could move, what would you say with them?
 That's the question we asked in our 2017 campaign - #MyEyesSay.
 Throughout June we shared the experiences of people living with and affected by MND.

-We also want you to get involved by taking a ‘selfie’ and sharing your message on what your eyes say.
-This will then become part of a collage on the #MyEyesSay website.
+We encouraged supporters to get involved by taking a ‘selfie’ and sharing their message through social media using the #MyEyesSay tag.
+These became part of a collage on the #MyEyesSay campaign website.